 - Compacted Math 7

-- Compacted Math 8 (w/Algebra 1)
+- Compacted Math 8

 - Cyber Foundation I

 - Cyber Foundations II

 - Keystone

 - Spanish I

 - Health

 - Physical Education

 - Fine Arts

 - Mississippi Studies

 - Geography

 - Oral Communication

 - Creative Writing

-PROMOTION AND RETENTION (Policy IHE)
+PROMOTION AND RETENTION

-In compliance with state accreditation requirements, the Greenville Public School District has adopted the following policy on the promotion and retention of students.
+In compliance with state accreditation requirements, the Greenville Public School District has adopted the following policy on promotion and retention of students.
 The policy provides students an opportunity to advance through the grades based on their mastery of established standards.
 Students are expected to achieve mastery of each grade in the sequence in which it is offered: